Cosmological FLRW phase transitions under exponential corrected entropy: Concluding remarks

+Taken together, these statistical results place the exponential--entropy scenario on firm observational grounds and justify examining its physical implications beyond the background expansion.
+In particular, the presence of the non-perturbative exponential term $e^{-A/4}$ in the horizon entropy induces qualitative modifications in the thermodynamic structure of the apparent horizon, including the emergence of a $P$-$v$-type phase transition in the early Universe and a reentrant phase transition for negative values of the deformation parameter $\alpha$.
+Such features have no analogue in the standard FLRW model with a perfect fluid, where the The thermodynamic evolution is strictly monotonic, with no phase transitions.
+Therefore, the observational viability established in this section provides the necessary foundation for interpreting these thermodynamic effects as genuine signatures of the underlying quantum-gravitational corrections encoded in the exponential entropy.

+Overall, our results suggest that exponential corrections to the area law, while preserving the leading GR behavior at large scales, introduce rich thermodynamic features in the early Universe and select physically meaningful branches through the interplay between stability and horizon geometry.
+These findings highlight the importance of horizon thermodynamics as a probe of quantum-gravitational microstructure.
 The identification of phase transitions, critical points, and Gibbs energy instabilities suggests that the thermodynamics of the cosmic horizon is richer than in the standard picture.
 These features may leave subtle imprints on cosmological observables, including a possible alleviation of the current $H_0$ tension through entropy-induced corrections.

+Future work may extend this analysis to anisotropic or inhomogeneous cosmologies, where the causal character of marginal surfaces is less constrained, allowing for a broader range of thermodynamic behavior and potentially new signatures of entropy deformations.